Tips for Planning a Solo Road Trip

 Because of my marketing background, I listen to Social Media Examiner.
 I love this podcast and I’ve learned so much from it.
 It keeps me entertained for hours.
 Each one is about 45 minutes long, and I have quite a few new ones that need to be listened to usually before I go.
 Now listening to work related podcasts might not be your cup of tea, totally cool.
 Listen to something you enjoy!
 An e-book is also a good alternative to podcasts.

 And when I have cell reception I make my calling rounds.
-I call grandma, my parents, my boyfriend’s mom, a friend, my boyfriend… you get the picture.
+I call grandma, my parents, a friend… you get the picture.
 Especially when talking to grandma, that’s about 30-60 minutes of the drive right there!

 Safety at night